DoctorLogicProduct/DoctorLogicProduct.github.io/_pages/products/social-reputation/social-reputation.md

   component_css: image-group
   class: social-reputation__image-group--1
   headline: Organize Your Reviews
-  text: With our solution, you can manage reviews from different sources, including
+  text: Our solution allows you to manage reviews from different sources, including
-    Google, Facebook, Yelp, RealSelf, and more.
+    Google Business Profile, Facebook, Yelp, RealSelf, and more.
 Display your reviews from across the web in one place, prioritize your favorites, and tag each review to make it simple to find.
   btn:
   items:
   - class: image-group__image--1